imtiyazakiwat/gpt4free.github.io/docs/media.md

 ### 1. **Audio Generation and Transcription**

-G4F supports audio generation through providers like PollinationsAI and audio transcription using providers like Microsoft_Phi_4_Multimodal.
+G4F supports audio generation through providers like PollinationsAI, OpenAIFM, and others, as well as audio transcription using providers like Microsoft_Phi_4_Multimodal.

 #### **Generate Audio with PollinationsAI:**